-Our case study region is in this part of the Finnish-Russian borderland, and it includes the cities of Vyborg (76,400 inhabitants), Svetogorsk (15,400 inhabitants), Lappeenranta (72,700 inhabitants), and Imatra (26,500 inhabitants) (see Figure 1).
-These territories belonged to the Swedish Empire until the beginning of the 19th century and to the Grand Duchy of Finland (an autonomous part of the Russian Empire) until Finland's independence in 1917.
-During WWII, Finland and the Soviet Union fought over these lands in two consecutive wars in 1939-1940 and 1941-1944.
-As a result, the border was moved westward.
-Western parts of the region remained in independent Finland, and the eastern territories were assigned to the Soviet Union.
-The ceded territories were resettled with people from different parts of the Soviet Union after the Finnish population of approximately 407,000 people was relocated to the Finnish interior (Karjalan liitto n.d.).3
+As has been established by research on cross-border tourism (see for example: Timothy 2001: Hannonen et Our case study region is in this part of the Finnishal.
+2015), meanings that people give to borders and Russian borderland, and it includes the cities of Vyborg borderlands are also linked with cross-border mobilities.
+(76,400 inhabitants), Svetogorsk (15,400 inhabitants), Szytniewski and Spierings (2018) studied a Polish bazaar Lappeenranta (72,700 inhabitants), and Imatra (26,500 as a cross-border shopping destination in the Germaninhabitants) (see Figure 1).
+These territories belonged Polish borderland.
+They found that German shoppers to the Swedish Empire until the beginning of the from the city just across the border and people from 19th century and to the Grand Duchy of Finland (an further afield had different place images of the bazaar. autonomous part of the Russian Empire) until Finland's While for the locals it was no longer interesting, non-locals independence in 1917.
+During WWII, Finland and the associated the bazaar with leisure and visited it regularly.
+Soviet Union fought over these lands in two consecutive Idvall (2009) discovered in his study of pleasure boaters' wars in 1939-1940 and 1941-1944.
+As a result, the border lived experiences in the Swedish-Danish maritime was moved westward.
+Western parts of the region border area of Öresund, that the boaters prefer to sail to remained in independent Finland, and the eastern the foreign guest harbours where they can experience territories were assigned to the Soviet Union.
+The ceded something nationally different. territories were resettled with people from different parts of the Soviet Union after the Finnish population Finally, studies examining borderlands through the of approximately 407,000 people was relocated to the concepts of space and place illustrate how spaces/places Finnish interior (Karjalan liitto n.d.).

-Among the ceded lands was the city of Vyborg, which was Finland's second largest city before WWII, and the industrial settlement of Enso, which was renamed Svetogorsk in 1948.
-On the Finnish side, the city of Lappeenranta inherited the status of regional centre for South-East Finland from Vyborg, and the borough of Imatra was established across the border from Svetogorsk and grew into an industrial town.
-The border was closed after the war.
-Until the dissolution of the Soviet Union in 1991, it was open mainly for freight and site traffic and organized travel (Stepanova & Shlapeko 2018), and it separated Vyborg and Svetogorsk from Lappeenranta and Imatra for more than four decades.
+always relate to questions of power and agency.
+Fisher's (2013) study delves into everyday life in the early 20th Among the ceded lands was the city of Vyborg, which century in the cities of Ciudad Juárez and El Paso on was Finland's second largest city before WWII, and the U.S.-Mexico border.
+He shows how the inhabitants in the industrial settlement of Enso, which was renamed Svetogorsk in 1948.
+On the Finnish side, the city of both cities were constantly producing and transforming the cities with their practices and negotiations.
+There Lappeenranta inherited the status of regional centre were, for example, hundreds of Americans who ventured for South-East Finland from Vyborg, and the borough into Juárez to experience what was prohibited in El Paso. of Imatra was established across the border from At the same time, people in both cities questioned the Svetogorsk and grew into an industrial town.
+The border morality of the spaces of 'vice' and drew discursive was closed after the war.
+Until the dissolution of the boundaries between themselves and those engaged Soviet Union in 1991, it was open mainly for freight and in immoral activities.
+In her study, Sharples (2018) site traffic and organized travel (Stepanova & Shlapeko highlights that borderlands may provide opportunities 2018), and it separated Vyborg and Svetogorsk from for engagement and agency for people that do not have Lappeenranta and Imatra for more than four decades.